-&lt;sup>33 MCU.
+&lt;sup>37 MCU.
 Performance/Outcomes Based Funding - Technical Manual, September 2019, page 36.
+The analysis also excludes requirements that might arise from external professional or industry accreditation processes.

 Where a micro-certification credit-bearing-where it contributes toward completion of the requirements of a credential recognised by the provincial government's Ontario Qualification Framework, and/or is eligible for operating grants, or is designed to be recognised for credit transfer-the current framework has significant implications.